whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-26-can-rabbits-eat-watermelon.md

 A watermelon is more than 91 percent water.
 In addition, it also contains a fair amount of sugar.
 Because of this, watermelon **should be seen as a treat** for your long-eared friend.

+We've created an easy to use overview to help you learn more about [what to feed your rabbit]({{ site.url }}/rabbits/what-do-rabbits-eat.html#what-can-a-rabbit-eat-list).
+Be sure to check it out!
+{: .notice--primary}

 <img src="{{ site.url }}/assets/images/posts/food/watermelon.jpg" alt="watermelon" class="align-right">

 Limit portions to about **one inch (= 2.5cm) cubes per rabbit per day**.
 As watermelon juice is quite sticky, offer pieces they can easily eat in order to avoid their fur getting dirty.
 When offering for the first time be sure to start with a small amount to see your bunny's reaction.